srdas/oss-lifecycle/README.md

 From the figures you can assess both developer engagement and growth of GitHub repositories.
 See the paper ["Project Life Cycles in Open Source Software"](https://github.com/srdas/oss-lifecycle/blob/main/docs/OS_Innovation.pdf) for application to many popular repositories.

-The remaining discussion in this README delves more into the source code, and alternate ways to run the code including using a GUI.
+The remaining discussion in this README delves more into the source code, and alternate ways to run the code including using a GUI, as well as some extra useful scripts.

 ## Using the code from source